 When persistent wrist pain or numbness interferes with your job or favorite activities, you should schedule an evaluation for carpal tunnel.
-At Enhance Center - serving the Southeast Michigan area, Northville, Canton, Plymouth, Novi, and Livonia - Ayman Tarabishy, MD, offers both comprehensive diagnostics and effective treatment options to alleviate the pain of carpal tunnel and restore your functionality.
-He creates a custom treatment just for you, focusing on nonsurgical options to address carpal tunnel pain.
+At Enhance Center - serving the Livonia, Michigan, area - the team offers both comprehensive diagnostics and effective treatment options to alleviate the pain of carpal tunnel and restore your functionality.
+They create a custom treatment just for you, focusing on nonsurgical options to address carpal tunnel pain.
 Learn more about treating and preventing carpal tunnel by calling the office now or book an appointment conveniently online.

 Carpal tunnel is a syndrome that causes tingling, numbness, and pain in the hand and arm due to a compression of the median nerve.
 This nerve runs through the carpal tunnel, traveling through the wrist and into your hand.

 Pressure on the median nerve is often due to repetitive movements or to specific activities, such as typing, that compress the nerve.
 In many cases, repeated pressure can lead to permanent nerve damage and a worsening of your symptoms.

 In addition to numbness, tingling, and pain, carpal tunnel may also cause electric shock-like sensations that travel through your wrist and into your fingers.
 You may also lose some of your hand strength and find it hard to grip objections.